Dean85e/portfolio_project1/README.md

   * The form asks for the childs name, the parents name & email address.

-  * When the form is submitted the user is redirected to a thank you message page with a button which has clear information to link back to the main website.
+  * When the form is submitted the user is redirected to a thank you message page with a link which has clear information to link back to the main website.

 ![Screenshot of sign up section](README-screenshots/form-screenshot.png)